algorandfoundation/algokit-cli/docs/cli/index.md

 ## task

-Collection of useful utilities to help you develop on Algorand.
+Collection of useful tasks to help you develop on Algorand.

 ```shell
 algokit task [OPTIONS] COMMAND [ARGS]...